 Now that you know how to use default values in Contact Form 7, you can apply it in your own form.

-Not a CF7 Skins user yet?
+Tip: Are you a CF7 Skins user yet?
 Download it for free!